commercetools/commercetools-sync-java/docs/usage/PRODUCT_TYPE_SYNC.md

 <!-- TODO - GITHUB ISSUE#138: Split into explanation of how to "sync from project to project" vs "import from feed"-->

 #### Prerequisites

-1. The sync expects a list of non-null `ProductTypeDrafts` objects that have their `key` fields set to match the product types from the source to the target.
-Also, the target project is expected to have the `key` fields set, otherwise they won't be matched.
+1. The sync expects a list of `ProductTypeDrafts`s that have their `key` fields set to be matched with product types  in the target CTP project.
+Also, the product types  in the target project are expected to have the `key` fields set, otherwise they won't be matched.

 2. Create a `sphereClient` [as described here](/docs/usage/IMPORTANT_USAGE_TIPS.md#sphereclient-creation).